Vulnerabilities that arise from poor governance in Distributed Ledger Technologies: Governance Components

-In this work, we refer to governance as the decision-making processes to enable the functioning and updating of a DLT protocol.
-Before proceeding with necessary criteria that good governance should satisfy, we first outline what are the crucial components of any governance protocol: \begin{itemize} \item The voters. \item The votes. \item The vote aggregation algorithm. \item The election officials.
-Note that these are participants in charge of tallying the votes, maintaining the voting platform and publishing results. \item The bulletin board.
-This is the digital record of cast ballots. \item Stakeholders: they may or may not be allowed to vote, but they are in some way affected by the outcome of an election.
-This includes participants in the DLT that are in charge of implementing the election outcome. \item The voting mechanism.
-This describes how votes are tallied to return a winner. \item The platform to vote. \end{itemize}
+Before proceeding with the outlined vulnerabilities, we establish definitions and nomenclature to aid with the explanation of governance related attacks.
+We present what we consider to be the minimum viable components to enable decision-making on-chain.
+These are borrowed from electronic voting literature, that also establish similar roles \cite{adida2008helios}, \cite{chaum2008scantegrity}, \cite{clarkson2008civitas}, \cite{ryan2009pret}.

-DLTs allow for novel ways to implement and deliver some of these components.
-This opens a wide range of opportunities, but like any new and unexplored field, may come with landmines.
-To understand these risks, we begin with reiterating the taxonomy of governance properties first introduced in \cite{kiayias2022sok}.
-The reader should note the subtle distinction: the following are \emph{properties} of the aforementioned governance \emph{components}.
+\begin{itemize} \item The voters. \item The votes. \item The vote tallying algorithm. \item The election officials: these are participants in charge of tallying the votes, maintaining the voting platform and publishing results. \item The bulletin board: the digital record of cast ballots. \item Stakeholders: they may or may not be allowed to vote, but they are in some way affected by the outcome of an election.
+This includes participants in the DLT that are in charge of implementing the election outcome. \item The platform to vote: the server, website, chain or other online location where votes are cast. \end{itemize}